manik-ml-2k23/papp1/README.md

 - Car column was dropped as majority of them are missing
 - After removing the Car column, remaining NANs were dropped
 - Percent of missing data 4.769
-- The cleaned ata was then left with 12079 entries
+- The cleaned data was then left with 12079 entries

 ## Data Analysis: